BJCreslin/uipabot/README.md

 # uipabot
 Simple bot for telegram
-Dont forgot change telegram token
+Do not forget to change the telegram token